About the College

 School Business Officials.

-The College also offers a Masters in Teacher Leadership.
+The College also offers a Master of Arts in Education.

-Within Human Services, an Alcohol and Substance Abuse Counseling Graduate Certificate and a Management of Nonprofit Organizations Graduate Certificate are offered.
+Within Human Services, an Alcohol and Substance Abuse Counseling Graduate Certificate is offered.

 We prepare students for careers as social workers, teachers, counselors, school administrators, gerontologists, public professionals and researchers.